Piano Talk Maintenance Tips Purchasing Guide

 Phone or Fax 610.833.1657 email: service@onestipiano.com

 Professional and courteous service is a priority at Ralph Joseph Onesti Piano Restorations.
-We have enjoyed a fine reputation both on and off the concert stage, institutionally and in the home, for nearly four decades.
-Our office maintains permanent records for every piano serviced and attempts regular phone contact with each client on a quarterly or individually chosen basis.
-We service privately owned pianos, institutions, churches and commercial venues.
-Our Delaware Valley servicing area includes: Philadelphia, Delaware, Montgomery, Bucks, and Chester Counties, Wilmington, New Castle and parts of Southern New Jersey.
+We have enjoyed a fine reputation both on and off the concert stage, institutionally and in private homes, for over four decades and proudly are rated 'A' on Angies List.
+Our office maintains permanent records for every piano serviced and attempts regular phone contact with each client on a twice yearly or individually chosen basis.
+We provide tuning and service for privately owned pianos, institutions, churches and commercial venues.
+Call 610-833-1657 now for a convenient appointment.

 Click to view RPT certification (center graphic), use browser back arrow to return here.